ejhusom/ensemble-explainers/README.md

-# d2m
+# Ensemble Explainers

-Data to model - d2m.

-This is a project using [DVC](https://dvc.org/) for setting up a flexible and robust pipeline for machine learning experiments.
+This project aims to create trustworthy machine learning models by using Ensemble Explainers.

 ## Usage